GoogleCloudPlatform/cloud-ops-sandbox/cloud-shell/README.md

 $ cloudshell env push
 ```

+1. **Don't forget to update the Dockerfile in the GitHub repository to reflect changes made in GCP.**

 More information can be found on the steps above by running `teachme /google/devshell/tutorials/custom-image-tutorial.md` in GCP Cloud Shell.